Hieromon/AutoConnect/mkdocs/faq.md

 * [ ] lwIP variant
 * [ ] Problem description
 * [ ] If you have a STACK DUMP decoded result with formatted by the code block tag
-* [ ] The sketch code with formatted by the code block tag (Reduce to the reproducible minimum code for the problem)
+* [ ] the Sketch code with formatted by the code block tag (Reduce to the reproducible minimum code for the problem)
 * [ ] Debug messages output (Including arduino core)

 I will make efforts to solve as quickly as possible.
 But I would like you to know that it is not always possible.